caltemose/followmystomach.com/content/travel/guide/getting-started.md

 ## Apartment and Location Selection

-All other things being equal, situate yourself near a great market unless that puts you in a super touristy location that you'd prefer to avoid.
-In Barcelona I picked an apartment right next to La Boqueria, a famous and beautiful market.
-Normally I'd have stayed elsewhere as the area around there can be too loud and packed with tourists and the kind of people who prey on them.
+All other things being equal, situate yourself near a great market.
+In Barcelona we stayed right next to La Boqueria, a famous and beautiful market.
 The riches of that market were worth the cost of being next to the main tourist thoroughfare.
+It was like La Boqueria was my pantry/fridge for a month.

 When searching for an apartment online, pay attention to the kitchen.
 Don't expect it to be perfect but keep an eye out for kitchens that just won't work for you.
 If you see no photos of the kitchen in the online listing for the apartment, avoid it.
 If the kitchen has no counter space or looks like it was an afterthought crammed into a space that had no kitchen when originally built, you should probably avoid the apartment.
 The more you search for and rent apartments, the better you'll become at spotting the places that don't work for you after quickly viewing the apartment's photos online.

-By the way that "if they don't have photos of it, it's probably not acceptable" rule also applies to the bedroom and bathroom.
+That "if they don't have photos of it, it's probably not acceptable" rule also applies to the bedroom and bathroom.
 If a listing has no photos of these rooms, I avoid it.

 {{<figure src="/img/travel/guide/getting-started/manarola-kitchen-1480.jpg" alt="A small but acceptable kitchen" title="A small but acceptable kitchen." caption="The kitchen above is small but perfectly acceptable given the location (Cinque Terre, Italy).
 Sure there's no oven or microwave, but given what you're liking to be eating here, you won't miss those.
 What really makes this kitchen stand out is shown in the side photo - it has a big window with an unobstructed view of the Mediterranean.">}}